Heishibeihu

 Heishibeihu is a volcanic field in the Kunlun Mountains of China.

 The field lies in the western Kunlun Mountains.
 Volcanism took place in the region during the Tertiary and Quaternary, with Quaternary volcanism occurring north of the earlier volcanism.
 Regional active faults influence the location of volcanism, such as the Kangxiwar fault; some faults in the area are still active and caused earthquakes like one on the 26 June 2020.
 The volcanic field geologically belongs to the Songpan-Ganzi Terrane.

+The field covers an area of 355 km2 with about 28.4 km3 of rock that reaches a thickness of about 80 m.
+It consists of three units: The first basaltic unit developed southeast of Lake Heishi Beihu around a volcanic cone.
+The second unit formed several volcanic cones south and southwest of the lake, consisting of trachyandesite.
+The third, trachytic, unit forms the southwestern shore of the lake.
+Volcanic activity seems to have decreased over time.